win-acme/win-acme/docs/manual/advanced-use/index.md

 # Advanced use
 The simple mode works well for the most common use case, but there are many reasons to go for full options mode.
 For example:
 - You don't have or use IIS
-- You are requesting a wildcard certificate (and thus need DNS validation)
+- You are requesting a wildcard certificate (and therefor need to use DNS validation)
-- Port 80 is blocked
+- Port 80 is blocked on your network
 - You are not running the program from your web server
 - You are load balancing
 - You need to run a script to install the certificate to your application, e.g. Exchange
-- ...
+- etc.

 ## Interactive
 This describes the basic steps of an advanced mode request.
 It touches on concepts described [here](/win-acme/reference/plugins/),